-Department of Political Science & Legal Studies
+Welcome to the Department of Political Science & Legal Studies

-Should you Choose Political Science or Legal Studies?
+Should you choose Political Science or Legal Studies?

 Success in any career today demands flexibility based in three skill areas: the ability to think critically, the ability to analyze information from a variety of sources and apply that analysis to solving problems, and the ability to communicate that analysis to others.
-These skills are particularly critical for careers in law, government, business, teaching, medicine, as well as for success in graduate or professional school.
+These skills are particularly critical for careers in law, government, business, teaching, medicine, as well as for successes in graduate or professional school.
 Both political science and legal studies equip students in these three areas.

 Do you wish you could major in PRE-LAW?